 - A property of the collection that returns a simple data type (such as Long, Single, or String) returns the value of the property for an individual shape if all shapes in the collection have the same value for that property.

-- The value of some properties can be returned or set only if there's exactly one shape in the collection.
-If there's more than one shape in the collection, a run-time error occurs.
+- The value of some properties can be returned or set only if there is exactly one shape in the collection.
+If the collection contains more than one shape, a run-time error occurs.
 This is generally the case for returning or setting properties when the equivalent action in the user interface is possible only with a single shape (actions such as editing text in a shape or editing the points of a freeform).

 The preceding guidelines also apply when you are setting properties of shapes that are grouped under secondary objects of the ShapeRange collection, such as the FillFormat object.
 If the secondary object represents operations that can be performed on multiple selected objects in the user interface, you will be able to return the object from a ShapeRange collection and set its properties.
 For example, you can use the Fill property to return the FillFormat object that represents the fills of all the shapes in the ShapeRange collection.
 Setting the properties of this FillFormat object will set the same properties for all the individual shapes in the ShapeRange collection.

-Even if you cannot perform an operation on several shapes in the user interface at the same time by selecting them and then using a command, you can perform the equivalent action programmatically by looping through the Shapes collection or through a ShapeRange collection that contains the shapes you want to work with, and applying the appropriate properties and methods to the individual Shape objects in the collection.
+Even if you cannot perform an operation on several shapes in the user interface at the same time by selecting them and then using a command, you can perform the equivalent action programmatically by looping through a Shapes or ShapeRange collection that contains the shapes you want to work with, applying the appropriate properties and methods to the individual Shape objects in the collection.
 The following example loops through all the shapes on

-The following example constructs ShapeRange collection that contains all the currently selected shapes in the active window and sets the text in each shape in the collection that can contain text.
+The following example constructs a ShapeRange collection that contains all the currently selected shapes in the active window and sets the foreground color for each selected shape.

 Use the Align and Distribute methods to position a set of shapes relative to one another or relative to the document that contains them.
 Use the Group method or the Regroup method to form a single grouped shape from a set of shapes.